ActianCorp/integration-platform-docs/docs/integration-manager/macros/importing-macros.md

 ---
 title: Importing Macros
-tags:
- - Content Issues
 ---

 # Importing Macros

 Importing macros by uploading a macro definition file (see [Macro File Examples](../macros/importing-macros#macro-file-examples)) allows you to upload multiple macros without having to manually define each macro.

-You can import macros directly from a file to any object (Account, Template, User, Configuration). <font color="red">Need details about Account object.</font><font color="blue"> GGH Feedback - Account is really the top most object and everything is delineated between accounts.
-You can have multiple accounts and every user, config, template, file, etc is all associated with an account.
-Then, we you log in, you only see items that are within your account.
-I can further clarify, if needed.</font>
+You can import macros directly from a file to any object (Account, Template, User, Configuration).

 :::note[Notes]
 * You can import macrodef files in XML (v9) or JSON (v9 and later) formats.
 For examples, see [Macro File Examples](./importing-macros#macro-file-examples).

-* v9 macros cannot be encrypted. <font color="red">I read this at https://actian.atlassian.net/wiki/spaces/IM/pages/14188908/DataConnect+Macro+Management.
-Is this true?</font>
+* v9 macros cannot be encrypted.
 * Imported macrodef files with encrypted values will only import the macro name.
 The value will be empty.
 :::